CoalTrain1618/MP_3_Xpenso/README.md

 ## Design Choices

 ### Fonts
-This application uses [Inter](https://fonts.google.com/specimen/Inter?query=Inter) for most text, giving it a modern and professional appearance that suits financial tools.
+- This application uses [Inter](https://fonts.google.com/specimen/Inter?query=Inter) for most text, giving it a modern and professional appearance that suits financial tools.
 Inter is chosen for its clarity and ease of reading, helping to make the site accessible for all users.
 For headings, [Montserrat](https://fonts.google.com/specimen/Montserrat?sort=popularity) is used, creating a clear difference between sections whilst keeping with the fintech style.

 ### Colour Scheme
 ![Colour Palette](./documentation/images/app-pages/colours.png)

+- The colour scheme for XpensoLog was chosen to create a modern and fintech feel.

+### Categories
+- I decided to only include four categories for users to select from when creating an expense.
+I believe that for the purpose of this project to showcase my skills, including more categories would not add significant value and would only clutter the interface.
+More categories could be added in the future using the admin panel.
+So the expansion of this feature is totally possible and ready if necessary.

 [Back to top](#contents)